status-im/nimbus-eth2/docs/the_nimbus_book/src/el-light-client.md

 ## Observing the sync process

-After a while, the light client will pick up beacon block headers from the Ethereum network and start informing the EL about the latest data.
+After a while, the light client will pick up beacon block headers from the Ethereum network and start informing the EL client about the latest data.
 You should see logs similar to the following:

 ### Nimbus